Daily High to Daily Low: Is It Safe to Buy Cleveland-Cliffs Inc. (CLF)?

 CLF’s Market Performance

-CLF stocks went up by 11.41% for the week, with a monthly jump of 15.70% and a quarterly performance of 43.82%, while its annual performance rate touched 285.44%.
-The volatility ratio for the week stands at 4.99% while the volatility levels for the past 30 days are set at 6.90% for Cleveland-Cliffs Inc..
-The simple moving average for the period of the last 20 days is 2.63% for CLF stocks with a simple moving average of 53.87% for the last 200 days.
+CLF stocks went down by -1.63% for the week, with a monthly drop of -1.63% and a quarterly performance of 40.72%, while its annual performance rate touched 235.08%.
+The volatility ratio for the week stands at 3.64% while the volatility levels for the past 30 days are set at 6.07% for Cleveland-Cliffs Inc..
+The simple moving average for the period of the last 20 days is -1.70% for CLF stocks with a simple moving average of 44.85% for the last 200 days.

 Analysts’ Opinion of CLF